timKraeuter/timKraeuter.github.io/_posts/2024-03-18-rust-bpmn-analyzer.markdown

 The following is a screenshot of our demo version:

 <!--
 I could make a YouTube demonstration and add it here.
 For now, I will add a screenshot.
-BPM -->
+-->
 ![Modeling with the Rust BPMN Analyzer enabled](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/images/rustBPMNAnalyzer/modeling.png)